 Is ContractSafe a document management system?

 ContractSafe is contract management software.
-It stores documents, but its main job is helping teams manage contract records and post-signature work.
+It stores documents, but its main job is running the full contract lifecycle: signature, storage, renewals, alerts, and reporting in one system.